 Last month we reported that students had successfully integrated voice commands.
 Users can issue drive commands to the robot and hold a simple conversation with it.
 In case you missed it, here is a video of the voice commands in action.

-Since our last update, students have added real-time face detection and recognition into the Ohmni robot’s capabilities.
+Since our last update, students have added real-time facial recognition and detection into the Ohmni robot’s capabilities.
 Student integrated two models by OpenCV and TensorFlow Lite and used an SQLite database to store the face feature vectors along with names.
 With that part of the model complete, they can integrate it with other robot systems.
 The goal is to have the robot be able to identify up to 200 faces.
 We look forward to sharing more Lehigh updates with you soon!

 About the Global Innovation Fund